-- Your actual out-of-pocket expenses such as gas and oil, or - The standard mileage rate of 16 cents a mile.
+- Your actual out-of-pocket expenses such as gas and oil, or - The standard mileage rate of 18 cents a mile (22 cents a mile after June 30, 2022).

 You can add parking fees and tolls to the amount claimed under either method.
 You can't deduct any expenses for meals.
 You can't deduct the cost of unnecessary side trips or lavish and extravagant lodging.